Seville Airport

 Seville Airport (IATA: SVQ, ICAO: LEZL) (Aeropuerto de Sevilla) is the sixth busiest inland airport in Spain.
 It is the main international airport serving Western Andalusia in southern Spain, and neighbouring provinces.
-The airport has flight connections to 42 destinations around Europe and Northern Africa, and handled 7,544,473 passengers in 2019.
+The airport has flight connections to 20 destinations in Spain and 57 destinations around the rest of Europe and Northern Africa, and handled 8,071,524 passengers in 2023.
 It serves as a base for the low-cost carriers Vueling and Ryanair.
 It is 10 km east of central Seville, and some 110 km north-east of Costa de la Luz.
 Seville Airport is also known as San Pablo Airport to distinguish it from the older Tablada Aerodrome, which was in operation as a military aerodrome until 1990.

 Facilities

 Seville Airport is capable of handling ten million passengers a year.
 There are 23 stands (all of which are self-maneuvering) 16 of which are remote.
 The airport has 42 check-in desks and 19 boarding gates.
 It was expanded in 1991 for the Seville Expo '92.
 In 2013, a new five-story car parking building was opened.
 In 2019, renovations to increase the airport's capacity began and were completed in 2022.
 These renovations increased the airport's handling capacity from six million passengers a year to its current capacity of ten million passengers a year.

 In the airport grounds, there is an Airbus factory (San Pablo Sur), an Airbus maintenance center (San Pablo Norte) and a Ryanair maintenance center.